-42. HMMP:
+30. HMMP:

 Prior to commencement of the relevant phase of development (including vegetation clearance, demolition and ground works), a Habitat Monitoring and Management Plan will be submitted and approved by the Local Planning Authority.
 This shall demonstrate how the habitat enhancement and creation, and subsequent target habitat conditions will be created, enhanced, and monitored over 30 years following the completion of the capital works required to create them.
+The HMPP shall be implemented in accordance with the approved details.

 Reason: To safeguard and enhance the character and amenity of the area, to provide ecological, environmental and biodiversity benefits and to enhance its setting within the immediate locality in accordance with Policies SP1 and CS12 of the Hertsmere Local Plan and S3.2.6 of the Biodiversity, Trees and Landscape SPD.